Infrastructure connecting a property to a telecommunications network - in detail

 Remedies under the Australian Consumer Law may also apply for any failure to meet a consumer guarantee.

 If the carrier or provider did not meet an applicable performance standard under the Customer Service Guarantee Standard, compensation may be payable to the consumer.

 When a consumer has had a say in the location of the infrastructure and the infrastructure is installed in accordance with the consumer’s request, any further request that the infrastructure be moved will generally be at the cost of the consumer.

 - a consumer has had a say in the location of infrastructure, and

 - the consumer has chosen and communicated a reasonable location

 but the carrier or provider has not installed the infrastructure in that location, the carrier or provider will be required to reinstall the infrastructure in the consumer’s chosen location.
 When we assess if a location is reasonable we will consider any information given to the consumer by the carrier’s technician.

-The carrier or provider will also need to repair any incidental damage in line with our position statement Damage to infrastructure or property.
+The carrier or provider will also need to repair any incidental damage in line with our guidance on Damage to infrastructure or property - in detail.

 When, in our view, infrastructure has been installed in a way that does not demonstrate good engineering practice the carrier or provider will be asked to reinstall the infrastructure to meet the required standard.
 Any hazard will need to be immediately removed.
 If the infrastructure is temporary we expect the carrier or provider to keep the consumer informed about when it will be replaced permanently.